spring-projects/spring-data-examples/README.md

 ## Miscellaneous

 * `bom` - Example project how to use the Spring Data release train bom in non-Spring-Boot scenarios.
 * `map` - Example project to show how to use `Map`-backed repositories.
 * `multi-store` - Example project to use both Spring Data MongoDB and Spring Data JPA in one project.

 ## Note

 * The example projects make use of the [Lombok](https://projectlombok.org/) plugin.
 To get proper code navigation in your IDE, you must install it separately.
 Lombok is available in the IntelliJ plugins repository and as a [download](https://projectlombok.org/download) for Eclipse-based IDEs.

+You need Java 16 or newer to run and compile the examples.